Boosting Exploration in Multi-Task Reinforcement Learning using Adversarial Networks: Experimental Results and Discussions

-We evaluate our approach in two domains in simulation: simple environments such as point mass task, 2-D navigation task, and a set of challenging robot manipulation tasks from Meta-World.
+We evaluate our approach in two domains in simulation: simple environments such as the PointMass task, 2-D navigation task, and a set of challenging robot manipulation tasks from Meta-World.
 We consider the Gaussian embedding space for all experiments for both algorithms (ATE-PPO and TE-PPO).